Homogenization results for the generator of multiscale Langevin dynamics in weighted Sobolev spaces: Problem setting

 In this section we present the main properties of the class of diffusions under investigation.
 Let us consider the $d$-dimensional multiscale overdamped Langevin equation \eqref{eq:Langevin_ms} and assume that the potential $V^\epl$ admits a clear separation between the fastest and the slowest scale.
 In particular, let

 where $V \colon \R^d \to \R$ and $p \colon \R^d \to \R$ are respectively the slow and the fast components of the potential.
-Moreover, we consider the same dissipative framework of \cite[Assumption 3.1]{PaS07}, i.e., we work under the following assumption. \begin{assumption} The potentials $p$ and $V$ satisfy: \begin{enumerate} \item $p \in C^\infty(\R^d)$ is $L$-periodic in all directions for some $L > 0$; \item $V \in C^\infty(\R^d)$ is polynomially bounded from above and bounded form below, and there exist $a,b > 0$ such that
+Moreover, we consider the same dissipative framework of \cite[Assumption 3.1]{PaS07}, i.e., we work under the following assumption. \begin{assumption} The potentials $p$ and $V$ satisfy: \begin{enumerate} \item $p \in C^\infty(\R^d)$ is $L$-periodic in all directions for some $L > 0$; \item $V \in C^\infty(\R^d)$ is polynomially bounded from above and it is lower bounded.
+Moreover, there exist $a,b > 0$ such that